Skip to content

 • Learn how they should prepare

-The following documents outline key readiness factors—time commitments and other expectations—for targeted and intensive TA.
+The following documents outline key readiness factors, such as time commitments and other expectations, for targeted and intensive TA:

 Child-Specific TA